 "I bake when I am stressed out, but I generally do not eat what I bake; I pawn my baked goods off on friends and family," said Erin.
 "If law school or the legal profession does not work out in the future, I plan on opening a bakery."

-But in the meantime, Erin loves learning from the faculty at McGeorge.
+Erin loved learning from the faculty at McGeorge.
 "The first-year faculty are not only intelligent and accomplished, but are also some of the nicest, most caring individuals I have encountered," said Erin.
 "The fact that I can build a genuine intellectual and personal relationship with faculty members has made my experience immensely rewarding and makes me feel supported and part of the community."